-"If the establishment thought The country needs a mixture called the "affluent peasants" of that it was in its best interests the Memorial Library Auditori- of the best of Negro culture and America.
-Those people who have to change attitudes, it would white culture, Young said.
-He said "acquired a middle class income, change them," Young said.
-As dent's Council, the weekend in- educational institutions had been that we have to feel confrontable: but who haven't acquired a middle an example it pointed out how chudes activities ranging from a distribution of the state of cludes activities ranging from a doing what they were supposed to with difference, "for only in dif- class mentality."
-He termed them Quickly the attitudes towards the Soviet Union has been changed The ghetto "compounds medioc- insecure" so therefore they were by public relations since 1938. rity" because "sameness can only prone to resist efforts at change produce as ameness and integration the world situation and whom tion", but "cultural interchange." say that change will take time America was fighting or afraid
+"If the establishment thought that it was in its best interests the Memorial Library Auditori- of the best of Negro culture and America.
+Those people who have to change attitudes, it would Soviet Union has been changed The ghetto "compounds medioc- insecure" so therefore they were by public relations since 1938. rity" because "sameness can only prone to resist efforts at change changed four times, depending on the world situation and whom tion", but "cultural interchange." say that change will take time America was fighting or afraid